 Section 5 of the VRA was enacted to freeze changes in election practices or procedures in covered jurisdictions until the new procedures have been determined, either after administrative review by the Attorney General, or after a lawsuit before the United States District Court for the District of Columbia, to have neither discriminatory purpose or effect.
 The Attorney General has published detailed procedures that explain Section 5.
 On June 25, 2013, the Supreme Court held that it is unconstitutional to use the coverage formula in Section 4(b) of the VRA to determine which jurisdictions are subject to the preclearance requirement of Section 5 of the VRA.
 Shelby County v.
 Holder, 133 S. Ct.
 2612 (2013).
 The Supreme Court did not rule on the constitutionality of Section 5 itself.
 The effect of the Shelby County decision is that the jurisdictions identified by the coverage formula in Section 4(b) no longer need to seek preclearance for new voting changes, unless they are covered by a separate court order entered under Section 3(c) of the VRA.

-Section 3 and Section 8 of the VRA give the federal courts and the Attorney General, respectively, authority to certify counties for the assignment of federal observers.
-Federal observers are assigned to polling places so they can monitor election-day practices in response to concerns about compliance with the VRA.
+Section 3 and Section 8 of the VRA provide for the assignment of federal observers in some circumstances under the Act.
+Federal observers are assigned to polling places so they can monitor election-day practices regarding compliance with the VRA.
 Department staff may also be sent to monitor elections.

 Sections 203 and 4 of the VRA require certain jurisdictions to provide bilingual written voting materials and voting assistance regarding covered minority languages.
 The Attorney General has published detailed guidelines that explain these language minority requirements.